openkruise/website/docs/en-us/advanced_daemonset.md

 - `Standard`: controller will replace the old daemons by new ones using rolling update i.e replace them on each node one after the other.
   It is the same behavior as default DaemonSet.
-- `Inplace`: controller will try to in-place update Pod instead of recreating them if only the image changed.
 - `Surging`: controller will replace the old daemons by new ones using rolling update i.e replace them on each node one after the other, creating the new pod and then killing the old one.